Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-01-19-Software Engineering_What is Agile.markdown

 ### What is Agility?

-- Adaptive and flexiable for the environment
+- Adaptive and flexible for the environment
 - Effective response to change
 - Rapid and adaptive
 - Effective communication between all stakeholders